GPUOpen-Tools/radeon_gpu_analyzer/README.md

 * DXR
 * Vulkan - compilation of GLSL/SPIR-V together with the API's pipeline state, using AMD's Vulkan driver
 * Vulkan Offline - using a static compiler, accepts GLSL/SPIR-V as input.
 Note: to ensure that the results that RGA provides are accurate and reflect the real-world case, please use the new Vulkan live driver mode (which is also supported in the GUI application).
-* OpenCL - AMD's LLVM-based Lightning Compiler for ROCm (-s rocm-cl)
+* OpenCL - AMD's LLVM-based Lightning Compiler for Offline OpenCL
 * OpenGL
 * AMDIL

 ## System Requirements ##

 * Windows: 10, 64-bit.
 Visual Studio 2015 or later.
-* Linux: Ubuntu 18.04, Red Hat 6.4 or later.
+* Linux: Ubuntu 20.04.
 Build with gcc 4.7.2 or later.
 * Vulkan SDK 1.1.97.0 or later.
 To download the Vulkan SDK, visit https://vulkan.lunarg.com/

 To run the tool, you would need to have the AMD Radeon Adrenalin Software (Windows) or amdgpu-pro driver (Linux) installed for all modes, except for the following "offline" modes, which are independent of the driver and hardware:
 * Vulkan offline mode
-* ROCm OpenCL
+* OpenCL offline mode

 For the non-offline modes, it is strongly recommended to run with the latest drivers so that the latest compiler is used and the latest architectures can be targeted.